What Is IoT Remote Monitoring?

 Process Monitoring

-Another key use case for IoT remote monitoring is process instrumentation, which supports three important outcomes:
+Another key use case for IoT remote management platforms is process instrumentation, which supports three important outcomes:

 Process instrumentation facilitates the measurement of flow and pressure for critical processes.
 My team and I have seen a growing investment trend in software that supports remote monitoring vendors in improving their use of facility-wide data.
 Better data use will allow IoT vendors to unlock new use cases for existing industrial markets like tank monitoring.